 Reasons to hide Facebook comments

 - Inaccurate language or content.
 Facebook is a public space and it’s social media managers’ responsibility to keep it clean.
-Comments including racist, sexist, or homophobic remarks, hateful language, and inappropriate photo content should be hidden.
+Facebook comments including racist, sexist, or homophobic remarks, hate speech, and inappropriate photo content should be hidden.

 - Auto promotion.
-Some may try to make use of your content and audience in order to enhance traffic on their platforms by posting links in comments.
+Some Facebook accounts may try to make use of your content and audience in order to enhance traffic on their platforms by posting links in comments.
 That’s a no go!

 But let’s try to face the problem the other way around.
-Negative online remarks may create a perfect opportunity to provide excellent social customer service and, in result, a win-win situation for the brand and the customer.
+Negative online remarks may create a perfect opportunity to provide excellent social customer service and, as a result, a win-win situation for the brand and the customer.
 So…